hamiltron/gitcheatsheet/README.md

 * `git branch` - Dispay all the local branches with the currently checked-out branch highlighted.
 * `git checkout -b [branch name]` - Create a new branch with the given name and switch to it.
 * `git checkout [branch name]` - Switch to an existing branch.
+* `git merge [branch name]` - Merge the named branch with the currently checked-out branch, automatically committing the results.
 * `git branch -d [branch name]` - Delete a local branch.
 * `git push origin --delete [branch name]` - Delete a branch off the remote to reduce repo clutter.
 * `git pull` - (Really a combination of `git fetch` and `git merge`.)
 Pull and merge recent changes (that other people pushed to the remote) into your local copy.
 Be ready for conflict resolution.